The Gunfighters (Doctor Who): Plot

 Dodo has fallen in with Kate and Doc, who both plan to leave town and take her with them.
 When Seth Harper stumbles across their escape plans, Holliday kills him, and the trio depart.
-Harper's role as aide to the Clantons is soon replaced by a new arrival, Johnny Ringo, who shoots local barman Charlie by way of an introduction to the town of Tombstone.
-The Doctor and Steven return to the Last Chance Saloon in search of Dodo and encounter the dangerous Ringo.
+Harper's role as aide to the Clantons is soon replaced by a new arrival, Johnny Ringo, who shoots the barman Charlie.
+The Doctor and Steven return to the Last Chance Saloon in search of Dodo and encounter Ringo.

-Wyatt Earp's brothers Warren and Virgil have meanwhile arrived at Tombstone to help him enforce the law.
+Wyatt Earp's brothers Warren and Virgil arrive at Tombstone to help him enforce the law.
 The Doctor tells them that Ringo is in town.
-The other Clanton brothers visit the jail to free Phin, killing Warren Earp in the process.
+The other Clanton brothers visit the jail to free Phin and kill Warren Earp.

-Meanwhile, Steven heads out of town to look for Dodo with Ringo in town in search of Holliday.
+Steven heads out of town to look for Dodo with Ringo in town in search of Holliday.
 Steven and Kate are taken by Ringo to the Clanton ranch, where the Clantons recamp and tell their father, Pa Clanton, that they have killed an Earp.
 Wyatt Earp swears vengeance and starts to build a posse of lawmen to deal with the Clantons once and for all.
 Doc Holliday returns to Tombstone with Dodo, and offers his services to his old friend Earp too.
 Attempts by the Doctor to defuse the situation amount to little: there will be a gunfight at the O.K.
 Corral.
 On the one side are the three Clanton brothers and Johnny Ringo; on the other, the two Earps and Doc Holliday.
 At the end of the gunfight Ringo and the three Clantons are shot dead.
-Shortly thereafter the Doctor, Steven and Dodo slip away in the TARDIS.
+Shortly after, the Doctor, Steven and Dodo slip away in the TARDIS.

 They arrive on a strange planet, and decide to explore.
 As they leave, a strange man is seen approaching the TARDIS on the scanner.